jrose400/wpscan/README.md

     --username | -U <username>  Only brute force the supplied username.

+    --logfile  | -l  Log to a file instead of writing to stdout.

     --help     | -h This help screen.

     --verbose  | -v Verbose output.